vraravam/natsumi-browser/README.md

 ![](https://github.com/greeeen-dev/natsumi-browser/blob/main/images/pdfjs.png?raw=true)

 ### Enhanced sidebars
 Elevate your sidebars to the next level!
-Not only does Natsumi add a glass effect to both sidebars, it also makes the Firefox sidebar more customizable by adding customization for its size and position.
+Not only does Natsumi add materials to both sidebars, it also makes the Firefox sidebar more customizable by adding customization for its size and position.

 ![](https://github.com/greeeen-dev/natsumi-browser/blob/main/images/sidebars.png?raw=true)